Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 If your screening test results suggest that you have a higher risk of developing cervical cancer, or you have symptoms of cancer, you will be referred to a specialist for tests to confirm the diagnosis of precancerous changes or cervical cancer.

 Some tests allow your doctor to see the tissue in your cervix and surrounding areas more clearly.
 Other tests tell your doctor about your general health and whether the cancer has spread.
+You probably won’t need to have all the tests listed here.

 You may have some or all of the following tests: